When studying abroad, travel tips are always useful! Consider the following as you prepare for your CAFNR study abroad experience.

 - In general, US debit cards are the preferred method of accessing funds while overseas (as long as they have a MasterCard/Visa designation).
 These cards will offer the best exchange rates for currency.
 However, be sure to contact your debit card company to inquire as to the fees associated with using your card abroad.
 Often, it is better to withdraw larger sums of cash (g., enough funds for the week each Monday) in lieu of multiple smaller withdrawals to help to minimize the accrual transaction fees.
 In most countries, day-to-day spending tends to be much more cash-based than in the US.

-- US MasterCard/Visa credit cards are generally accepted in most countries whereas Discover and American Express cards are not.
+- US MasterCard/Visa credit cards are generally accepted in most countries whereas Discover/American Express cards are not.
 Not all vendors abroad accept credit card payments and/or will have significantly higher purchase minimums for their use.
 In these cases, cash is the preferred form of payment.

 Communicating Back Home

-- Remember that you will not be able to contact home as soon as the plane lands!
-We advise students to inform their families that they will contact them within 48 hours of arriving at their final destination.
-This gives students enough time to access a phone, set up their internet connections, etc.
+- Remember that you may not be able to contact home as soon as the plane lands!
+We advise students to inform their families that they will contact them within 24 hours of arriving to their final destination.
+This gives students enough time to acquire phone and/or WiFi access.

 - There are many options available to facilitate communication from abroad.
-The easiest, most cost-effective ways to communicate internationally are email, social media and Skype.
+The easiest, most cost-effective ways to communicate internationally are email, social media, apps, etc.

 - International calling plans for US phones are available, but can be very costly or may not work once abroad.
 If considering these options, be sure to know exactly what services are covered and in what quantities as data use/overages can quickly accrue charges.